HeyTomCat/ProgramLangs/langs/malx/spec.md

 specification of external commands, specifications of code formatting, corruption detection/
 correction, management of external commands and specialties.
 ## File specifications/conventions
-It should bes saved as an .malx file.
+Programs should be saved as an .malx file.
 This can be made by creating (conventionally) an ASCII .txt file.
 After programming through some sort of text editor the file can be renamed to an .malx file.
 The transpiled byte code (see SPECIALTIES) is saved in an .ALC ("assembly language compilation") file.
 ## Specifications for commands and bit management
-As MALX will (in most cases) be transpiled (see SPECIALTIES) to an intermediate byte code ("assembly language compilation",
+As MALX will (in most cases) be compiled (see SPECIALTIES) to an intermediate byte code ("assembly language compilation",
 or short ALC), it will need specifications for the usage of all the single bits.
 This specification is seen in this table,
 where b is short for bit, B for byte, cmd for the command and red for redundance and # means its a memory adress,
 ! means its an unsigned integer, $ means its a reference to an operation in the script and / means its the number for an external operation: